fadialzammar/verilator-tutorials/intro/Introduction.md

 ![GTKWave signal list](images/gtkwave_signals.png)

-To view a signal, just drag it to the black area on the right.
-You can select multiple signals by holding Ctrl while you click on them, or alternatively click on one signal, hold Shift, and click another signal to select all signals between them.
-If you are doing this, make sure to continue holding Ctrl or Shift while dragging the signals.
+To view a signal, you can double click it, drag it to the Signals box, or select it and click Insert.
+You can select multiple signals by holding Ctrl while you click on them, or click on one signal, hold Shift, and click another signal to select all signals between them.

 ![GTKWave waveforms](images/gtkwave_waveforms.png)

 From here, you can use the buttons at the top to zoom in/out or scroll between edges.

-Congrats, you've successfully Verilated a module, simulated it, and viewed its signals as waveform!
+Congrats, you've successfully Verilated a module, simulated it, and viewed its signals as a waveform!
 Next, we will look at [Verilating the OTTER](OTTER.md).

+A `Makefile` is provided to automate the steps outlined here, which can be run with the `make` command in this directory.
+Part of this file is for generating a PDF of this tutorial and is not related to the Verilation steps.

-[^1]: Verilator can also convert to SystemC, but that will be outside the scope of these guides.
+[^1]: Verilator can also convert to SystemC, but that is outside the scope of these guides.